 The iOS App Store Problem

 Apple’s App Store loves to mimic Windows Vista.
 Result: I find myself in the crosshairs of “just irks.”
-The golden era of “just works” to lives only in my rear view window.
+The golden era of “just works” lives only in the rear view window.
 Googling tentative cures confirms: my experience lacks uniqueness.

 Grabbing the Fix

 Visit the App Store; download freebie BetterNet VPN.
 Since everyone and his momma is jumping aboard the perceived SaaS gravy train, you’ll need to pay attention.
 Ignore the gimme-dough screens, moving on until—finally—you reach the standard no-cost screen.
 Follow its screen prompts for configuration, which takes only 1-2 minutes.
 Don’t freak when a warning appears about installing a “profile.”
 That’s part of the process.
 Know you can turn it on and off as desired, in a no fuss manner.

 The first-time connection must be done within the app.
 This triggers a game.
 The dev wants you to believe payment is required.
 It is not.
 When that fails, a bogus video starts for the slow of hand.
 Fortunately, after the maiden voyage, entering the iOS Settings permits one-tap re-connection and disconnection of this VPN app.

 I follow simple rules.
 Go out of your way to aggravate; I refuse to reward you with cash.
 In short, no bullying your way into my wallet.
 I’ll pay a flat fee, but precious few apps offer sufficient value to rationalize payments on the continuum.